Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Analytical Comparison and Ordering of Divergence-Based DP Metrics

-As for the second expansion (\ref{Ch_P_based}), where the expectation of the Radon-Nikodym derivative is based on $P$, unsurprisingly, we obtain $C_{\alpha}(P,Q)$ as Plugging (\ref{eq:Calpha2}) into $C(P,Q)=\underset{\alpha}{\max}\{ -\log C_{\alpha}(P,Q)\}$, we obtain the following expression, as in the first expansion with no explicit solution of maximization based on $\alpha$.
-By using the following upper bound on the natural logarithm for any positive real number $\log x \leq x-1$, we obtain $C_{\alpha}(P,Q)\leq \alpha-1+\varepsilon \alpha-\log\left(e^{2\varepsilon \alpha}-1\right)$.
-Plugging this expression into (\ref{eq:optim_fail2}) and optimizing based on $\alpha$, we have For the prior probability based on $\varepsilon$ in (\ref{eq:opt_alpha1}) to be valid, $\alpha^*_{ub}$ must be confined in $(0,1]$.
-Accordingly, $\alpha^*_{ub}>0$ is guaranteed by a positive privacy parameter, which is compatible with Definition \ref{def:C-DP}.
-As for the upper bound on (\ref{eq:opt_alpha1}), which again yields $\varepsilon >0$.
+For the second expansion (\ref{Ch_P_based}), where the expectation of the Radon-Nikodym derivative is based on $P$, we achieve for $C_{\alpha}(P,Q)=\frac{1}{\alpha} \left(e^{\varepsilon \alpha}-e^{-\varepsilon \alpha}\right)$.
+As in the first expansion with no explicit solution of maximization based on $\alpha$, via upper bounding the first natural logarithm for any positive real number via $\log x \leq x-1$, we obtain with the sub-optimal solution for $\alpha$ given by $\alpha_{ub,II}^*=\frac{1}{2\varepsilon}\log \frac{1+\varepsilon}{1-\varepsilon}$.
+In order for $\alpha_{ub,II}^*$ to be valid, it must be confined in $(0,1]$.
+Accordingly, $\alpha^*_{ub,II}>0$ is guaranteed by a positive privacy parameter in accordance with Definition \ref{def:C-DP}.
+As for the upper bound on $\alpha_{ub,II}^*$, we obtain which again yields $\varepsilon >0$.
 In (\ref{ineq:alpha}), the l.h.s. is lower bounded via the following property of natural logarithm function $\log x \geq 1-\frac{1}{x}$ where $x \in \mathbb{R}_{>0}$.
-The symmetry in Chernoff information of Definition \ref{eq:chernoff_def} is preserved in Chernoff-DP hence, both substitutions of optimal $\alpha_{ub}^*$ into the upper bounds on two different expressions (\ref{eq:optim_fail}) and (\ref{eq:optim_fail2}) result in where we denote the optimal upper bound on Chernoff-DP by $C^*_{ub}(P,Q)$.
-Note that, the symmetry property of Chernoff information is carried on the optimal upper bound on the DP metric due to the identical bounding step applied on both expansions. \end{proof} Through Definition \ref{def:Radon-Nikodym} of $(\varepsilon, \delta)-$DP for $\delta=0$, we have derived Chernoff information based privacy metric and proved its valid dependent on a relationship between optimal $\alpha$ and the privacy parameter $\varepsilon$.
+The symmetry in Chernoff information of Definition \ref{eq:chernoff_def} is preserved in Chernoff-DP hence, substitutions of both values of $\alpha$ into the upper bounds on two different expressions (\ref{eq:optim_fail}) and (\ref{eq:optim_fail2}) result in where we denote the optimal upper bound on Chernoff-DP by $C^*_{ub}(P,Q)$.
+It is worth noting that, the symmetry property of Chernoff information is carried on the optimal upper bound on the DP metric due to the identical bounding step applied on both expansions.
+Theorem \ref{main_theorem} can be interpreted as necessary condition for $\varepsilon-$DP to imply Chernoff-DP which is dependent on the relation between the parameter $\alpha$ and the privacy parameter $\varepsilon$ to hold.
+Here the effect of different expansions are emphasized on the optimal value of parameter $\alpha$.